Boyle-Lab/NanoPal-Snakemake/README.markdown

 ## Running

-Once you've got your `samples/whatever.json` and the manually-built containers ready, you should be all set to run.
-There are a couple of helper scripts that will make it a little less tedious to invoke Snakemake.
+Once you've got your `runs/whatever.json` and the manually-built containers ready, you should be all set to run.
+There are a couple of helper scripts that will make it a little less tedious to invoke Snakemake:

 * `run-local.sh` for running directly on a workstation.
 * `run-glakes.sh` for running on Great Lakes via Slurm.